SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 | Name | *MyMobileCloudServiceApplication*  |
 | Identifier | *com.example.MyMobileCloudServiceApplication* |

-Select **No Authentication** from the **Authentication** dropdown menu and click **Next**.
-The identifier is important to get the Travel Expense app in this repository working later.
+Select **No Authentication** from the **Authentication** pop-up menu and click **Next**.
+Take note of the identifier; it is important to get the Travel Expense app in this repository working later.

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48091993-3f7e1c80-e1c0-11e8-8908-174569e1aee1.png)

 In the next step you need to define a **Destination** to your backend.
-As we just started our backend in the previous section we have to create a new destination to the backend here.
+As you just started your new backend in the previous section, you need to create a new destination to the backend here.

-Click **Add new**
+Click **Add new**.

 ![Entity-Viewer](https://user-images.githubusercontent.com/9074514/48164520-973b8700-e297-11e8-97e5-5886518be575.png)